 It is also possible to replace retainer ball bearings with loose bearings.
 Grease cups to hold bearings, and place balls into cup shaped races.
 Leave a wide gap the size of two ball bearings, do not attempt to fully fill cup.

 - Grease bearing retainers and bearing race cups.
 Grease also the threads of the steering column.

 - Install bearing retainers into cup shaped races.

 - Thread on adjusting race onto steering column.
 Continue threading until it contacts bearing and head tube races.

 Threaded headsets are adjusted using a top locknut and threaded adjusting race.
 The stem does not have to be removed to adjust the bearings.
 Generally, the best bearing adjustment is as loose as possible, but without bearing play or knocking.
 To achieve this, the following procedure will first create play in the adjustment, and then proceed to incrementally tighten the race until play is gone.

 - Use a headset wrench to hold lower race (adjustable race).

-- Using a large adjustable wrench or the Park Tool headset wrench HW-2, turn locknut counter-clockwise to loosen.
+- Using a large adjustable wrench, turn locknut counter-clockwise to loosen.
 Lower race is now free to turn.